digulla/gradle-path-search-tool/README.md

 This is a demo project for a tool to search command line executables in Gradle build files at configuration time.

-When using the standard (Exec task)[https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Exec.html], you don't know where Gradle will search the executable at runtime.
+When using the standard [Exec task](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Exec.html), you don't know where Gradle will search the executable at runtime.
 It should use the PATH variable but which value?
 The one which was active when the Gradle daemon started last time?
 The one at configuration time?
 Or the one when the task is finally executed?

 # Usage